The pros and cons of liveaboard dive trips versus resort dive trips

-Resort diving provides a good compromise for those divers whose partners or their families don’t dive.
+Resort diving provides a good compromise for those divers with a partner or family who don’t dive.

 For those of you who are traveling with kids, resort diving is often the best way to keep everyone in the family happy.
-This may include the beach at the resort, which of course is not usually an option on a liveaboard.
+This may include the beach at the resort which isno’ usually an option on a liveaboard.

-If you want to enjoy the country you’re visiting by going on excursions or by hiring a car, this is one of the advantages of resort based diving.
+If you want to enjoy more of the country you’re visiting and go on excursions or to rent a car, this an advantage of resort based diving.

 Cons of resort diving

-Resort diving is about visiting dive sites that are accessible in a day.
-Some sites, like the outer reaches of The Great Barrier Reef are just not feasible from a land based diving holiday.
+Resort diving only allows you to visit dive sites that are accessible in a day.
+Some dive sites, for example the outer reaches of The Great Barrier Reef, are just not feasible from a land based diving holiday.

-By the very nature of the dive sites reachable by day-trippers, this means the dive sites will more likely be more crowded.
+By the very nature of the dive sites reachable by day-trippers. means the dive sites will be more crowded.

-This in turn may meant he dive sites will not be as pristine as they should be.
+This can mean the dive sites are not as pristine as they should be.
 But it may also mean there’s not as much sea life as there is on the remote dive sites.
-Also, if you like to scuba dive with sharks like I do, you are less likely to see sharks on these dive sites.
+Also, if you like to scuba dive with sharks you are less likely to see sharks on these dive sites.

-Due to the time taken up by getting to the dive sites when you’re resort based, resort divers get to do fewer dives per day.
+Due to the time taken by getting to the dive sites, resort divers get to do fewer dives per day.
 This is compared to the 3-4 dives per day on a liveaboard.

 Final thoughts on liveaboard diving vs resort diving

-Always remember though that both options offer the opportunity to do some wonderful diving.
-There are always exceptions to most rules and I always recommend you do your research first.
+Always remember that both options offer the opportunity to do great diving.

 Book your resort dive trip today!